Crag Rats Centennial

 A century ago the American Legion built an amphitheater next to the Tilly Jane Campsite.
 Among multiple decades’ worth of events held here were musical performances ahead of the annual mass ascents of the Cooper Spur Route on Mt.
 Hood (near the left skyline in this photo), guided by Crag Rats.
 For our centennial celebration, 21st century Rats have invited several local bands to perform here from noon to 8 pm on Saturday, August 15, 2026.

-This fundraising event will raise money for restoration work on the Cooper Spur stone shelter, above timberline at 6,800 feet.
+This fundraising event will raise money for restoration work on historic recreation buildings on Mt.
+Hood.
 Any additional money raised will be donated to restoration work on the nearby Cloud Cap Inn, which is maintained by the Crag Rats.

 Hike Up, Don’t Be a Dusty Driver!